-On November 24, 2016, Transportation announced that it received an option order for 40 OMNEO Premium double deck electrical multiple units from the Société nationale des chemins de fer français ("SNCF") on behalf of the Normandy region.
+On November 24, 2016, Transportation announced that it received an option order for 40 OMNEO Premium double deck electrical multiple units from the Société nationale des chemins de fer français (SNCF) on behalf of the Normandy region.
 This order was valued at €585 million (then \$620 million) and is part of the contract signed in 2010 with the SNCF to provide up to 860 double deck trains to the French regions.
-Bombardier understands that the Normandy region plans to roll out these new premium trains at the end of 2019.